 Initially, I had thought I wanted the moment on camera and surrounded by people, but when the time came, I only wanted to be the two of us.
 Maybe I should’ve considered the empty beach.

 So I broke.
 How embarrassing.
 I started to cry and I couldn’t stop.
 I also couldn’t tell anyone the reason I was crying.
 Believe me, it couldn’t have passed for an “emotional-because-of-the-moment” kind of cry.
 Roxanne held me tight and said sweet things.
 We sat on the ground together and my stepmom was padding my head, saying things like “yes it is all a little too much sometimes.”
 Awkward!
 Roxanne asked me what was going on, which must have been the fifth time that night.
 I told her I couldn’t tell her the truth, and she joked, “You weren’t going to propose, were you?”

 Curious what the Yi Peng festival looked like?
 Here’s our video!

 And they lived happily ever after

 With tears running down my cheeks and snot running down my nose, I talked, cried, and gasped for air at the same time: “yee-he-hees, I waa-ha-has”.
 Roxanne looked at me with surprise – but also lots of love – and said, “Of course I want to marry you!”
 We both started laughing about the ridiculous situation.
-I felt so relieved, and I also realised: when did things ever go like a Disney movie in our relationship anyways?
+I felt so relieved, and I also realized: when did things ever go like a Disney movie in our relationship anyway?